sofwerx/swx-devops/README.md

       tf          - Run Terraform for a project-lifecycle dc          - Run docker-compose for a project-lifecycle

-The `swx` command also has very helpful bash tab completion.
+The `swx` command also has bash tab completion.

-Note that there is no selected `SWX_ENVIRONMENT` yet.
+Note, that there is no selected `SWX_ENVIRONMENT` yet.
 To select `swx-dev`, you would use this function:

     swx environment switch swx-dev

-This would look something like:
+This could look something like:

     [sofwerx::] icbvtcmbp:swx-devops ianblenke$ swx environment switch swx-dev [sofwerx:swx-dev:] icbvtcmbp:swx-devops ianblenke$

-Also note that there is no selected `DOCKER_MACHINE_NAME` yet.
-To select `swx-dev`, you would use this function:
+Also note, that there is no selected `DOCKER_MACHINE_NAME` yet.
+To select `swx-dev`, use this function:

     swx dm env swx-dev-0

-Which would look something like:
+Which could look something like:

     [sofwerx:swx-dev:] icbvtcmbp:swx-devops ianblenke$ swx dm env swx-dev [sofwerx:swx-dev:swx-dev-0] icbvtcmbp:swx-devops ianblenke$

-Now I am ready to run any `docker-compose` commands in the correct folders.
+Now you are ready to run any `docker-compose` commands in the correct folders.

 If you are switching between environments, it will ensure that any variables defined in the previous environment are unset before setting the new environment's variables to be used.

-### `swx gpg`
+### Using `swx gpg`

-When you use the `swx` or `trousseau` commands that require access to the trousseau secrets, your `gpg-agent` will prompt you for a passphrase.
+When using the `swx` or `trousseau` commands that require access to the trousseau secrets, the `gpg-agent` will prompt you for a passphrase.

-If you enter this passphrase incorrectly, these commands will fail until you "repair" your `gpg-agent` which will not prompt you for another passphrase until the ttl expiry, which is quite long.
+If you enter this passphrase incorrectly, these commands will fail until you "repair" your `gpg-agent`; which will not prompt you for another passphrase until the ttl expires, which is quite long.

 The `swx gpg` commands are meant to deal with this condition: